Skip links

 New Canaan was finally incorporated 70 years later in May 1801.

-The area that is now New Canaan was originally settled around 1715 as part of the towns of Norwalk and Stamford.
+The area that is now New Canaan was settled by Europeans around 1715 as part of the towns of Norwalk and Stamford.
 In 1731, the Connecticut legislature approved a new Congregational Parish and named it Canaan Parish.
 New Canaan was finally incorporated 70 years later in May 1801.
 “Canaan” means “promised land.”

 Agriculture and milling were the town’s primary industries.
 Shoe manufacturing, first introduced in 1818, rapidly expanded to become the town’s dominant industry.
 Its growth shaped the downtown area.
 The height of the shoemaking boom was in 1850, but failure to install new automatic sewing machines right before the Civil War did not allow the shoemakers to keep up with the wartime demand.
 The last shoemaker closed in 1913.